 - 2023 – Laravel 10

-Laravel has been developing by a focus on expressive syntax, developer experience, and the adoption of modern PHP features.
-It has become one of the most popular PHP frameworks, known for its ease of use, modern features, and strong community support.
+Laravel has been developed with a focus on expressive syntax, developer experience, and the adoption of modern PHP features.
+It has become one of the most popular PHP frameworks, known for its ease of use, contemporary features, and strong community support.

-Back to 2011, Codeigniter was the most popular framework used in PHP, but it lacked several essential features such as the authorisation & authentication, a template engine and unit testing.
+In 2011, Codeigniter was the most popular framework used in PHP, but it lacked several essential features such as authorisation & authentication, a template engine and unit testing.
 When Taylor Otwell introduced the Laravel framework, it was received as a great alternative to Codeigniter, as explained in the comparison below:

-Below are the statistics that show the success of Laravel, in competing with Codeigniter.
+Below are the statistics showing the success of Laravel in competing with Codeigniter.
 The statistics are from 2023 showing the percentage of PHP developers using the various frameworks available:

 Why Contactpoint chooses Laravel for complex web applications

-Popularity on its own, in not enough to choose a framework.
+Popularity on its own is not enough to choose a framework.

-Modern programming generally starts with a framework, to reduce the cost of development and deliver all the benefits that can be gained from the approach.
+Modern programming generally starts with a framework to reduce the development cost and deliver all the benefits gained from the approach.
 Below are some general factors that should be considered when choosing a framework for your web application:

 - The popularity of the framework